bene-belter/bilderchord/README.md

 The stacked bar underneath the picture represents the colors of the centroids determined by kmeans.
 The length of the color in the bar represents the cluster-size.
 Clustersize is also represented in the playable chord by note-length.
-The chord also represents the centroid's hsv-color-values as follows:/
+The chord also represents the centroid's hsv-color-values as follows:

-Hue - played note within an octave/
+Hue - played note within an octave
-Saturation - loudness of a note/
+Saturation - loudness of a note
-Value - determines the octave the note gets played in/
+Value - determines the octave the note gets played in

 I limited the notes within an octave to the notes within the key of C-major.
 In line 216 of the Bildakkord.py-script, you can choose which notes you want to select from the scale.
 Every selectable note would be accessed by storing "range(12)" in the variable "keyselected".